Kelechi-Okorie/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-File 13-combinations - Script that prints a number NUM with 2 decimal places, followed by a new line File 100-decimal_to_hexadecimal - Script that converts a number from decimal to hexadecimal File 101-rot13 - Script that encodes and decodes ASCII texts using the rot13 encryption
+File 13-combinations - Script that prints a number NUM with 2 decimal places, followed by a new line File 100-decimal_to_hexadecimal - Script that converts a number from decimal to hexadecimal File 101-rot13 - Script that encodes and decodes ASCII texts using the rot13 encryption File 102-odd - Script that prints every other line from the input, starting with the first line